Sheihesinusslon/apps/README.md

 My name is Nikita.
 I'm 28, from Saint-Petersburg.

-In 2020 I started learning Programming and Computer Science.
+Some time ago I started learning Programming and Computer Science.
 I was contemplating my professional field.
 I thought about learning something new to me, that would be up-to-date, rewarding, and challenging.
 Something that wouldn't lose its utility and relevance in years.
 So I chose Programming, and Python became my first language.